jazart/github-repo-viewer/README.md

 # GitHub Repository Viewer

-A single page application that uses Retrofit to fetche the repositories of github users.
+A single page application that uses Retrofit to fetch the repositories of GitHub users.